wadelau/wadelau.github.io/hanjst/hanjst-syntax.md

 ### Variables
 ---
 Hanjst template variables start with the **$dollar** sign as default.
 They can contain numbers, letters and underscores, just like a variable in [JavaScript](https://www.javascript.com).
-You can reference arrays by index numerically or non-numerically.
-Also reference object properties and methods.
+We can reference arrays by index numerically or non-numerically, and also reference object properties and methods.

 Some other template languages also defined a variable in this way, e.g. [PHP](php.net) or [Smarty](smarty.net).

-**1. Displaying**
+1. Displaying
 ---

 {$foo}